 Symptoms and when to take them seriously

 The symptoms of low testosterone are diverse and often insidious.
-They creep in gradually, and many men put them down to ageing, stress, or just "getting older."
-But there's a difference between normal ageing and a treatable hormone deficiency — and you deserve to know which one you're dealing with.
+They creep in gradually, and many men put them down to ageing or stress.
+But there is a difference between normal ageing and a treatable hormone deficiency — and you deserve to know which one you are dealing with.

 Symptoms fall into three broad domains: